Let’s talk taxes on your large transfers to la France.

 Do I have to report large transfers out of the US?

 Possibly.
 If you’re sending a gift of more than $15,000, conducting a business transaction of more than $10,000 or transferring the money to a French account in your name, you’ll likely need to file with the IRS.

 The US government monitors transactions into and out of the country.
 With more focused attention on money transfers since 9/11, if you fail to report a remittance of $10,000 or more, it will likely be discovered.

 By law, banks report all large cash transactions and any amount that raises an eyebrow.
 Money transfer businesses, which often solely send money between countries, sometimes have reporting thresholds as low as $1,000.

 Sending a lot of money out of the country?
 Know what the IRS expects of you.

-Confirm with your bank or independent money transfer provider the exact information your friends and family might need to receive your funds.
+If picking up the money in person, your recipient may need to submit government-issued ID or a transaction confirmation number.
+Confirm with your bank or independent money transfer provider the exact information your friends and family might need to receive your funds before sending.

 As with all international money transfers, be wary of potential fraud and only send money to people you know.
 Using a reputable provider can safeguard you from potential scams.